 Webster’s has additional definitions for diet, including:

-• reduced in or free from calories: diet soft drink
+- reduced in or free from calories: a diet soft drink

 Today we will focus on these alternate definitions, specifically “promoting weight loss“.